-- Revenue for the financial year 2020 and 2019 have been restated to adjust for understatement of revenue due to recognition of commission of concessionaire sales as a sales and distribution expense. - During the financial year, the Company issued of 37,206,586 units of ordinary shares on 14/3/2018. - During the financial year, the Company issued of 116,323,800 units of ordinary shares on 09/01/2019.
+- Revenue for the financial year 2020 and 2019 have been restated to adjust for understatement of revenue due to recognition of commission of concessionaire sales as a sales and distribution expense. - Revenue for the financial year 2023 and 2022 have been restated to adjust for overstatement of revenue due to recognition of commission income of third party concessionaire sales as revenue and cost of sales. - During the financial year, the Company issued of 116,323,800 units of ordinary shares on 09/01/2019

-Dear Shareholders,
+Dear Shareholders.

-On behalf of the Board of Directors, I am pleased to present to you the Annual Report and Audited Financial Statements of Asia Brands Berhad for the financial year ended (FYE) 31 March 2022.
+On behalf of the Board of Directors, I am pleased to present to you the Annual Report and Audited Financial Statements of Asia Brands Berhad for the financial year ended (FYE) 31 March 2023.